rapdos-s/42-Ready-Set-Boole/README.md

 G(n) = n ^ (n >> 0b1)

 ex03
-Time complexity: .
+Time complexity: O(n), where n is the size of the input string.
-Space complexity: .
+Space complexity: 0(n), where n is the size of the input string.

 - If the formula is empty, throw an exception.
 - If the formula has only one character: